r4pi/r4pi.org/content/docs/ide.md

 ## Configuring VSCode for R

 In order to use VSCode with R, you need to install a plugin.
-Right now, we recommend the excellent "R" plugin from Yuki Ueda.
+Right now, we recommend the excellent "R" plugin from the "REditorSupport" team.

+If you're interested, you'll find the code repositories for this group's work [on GitHub](https://github.com/REditorSupport).

 To install it, follow these steps:

 * open VSCode
 * click the "Extensions" button on the left
 * Search for "R"
-* Select the "R" extension by Yuki Ueda
+* Select the "R" extension by REditorSupport
 * Click the "install" button

 ![Install the R plugin for VSCode](images/vscode-r-extension.png)